SZO123/PIZZA-licious/README.md

 ### Interesting Code Example
 This method in `Order.java` demonstrates **polymorphism** clearly:

+This allows the program to calculate totals without knowing whether each item is a pizza, drink, or side.
+Each subclass defines its own getCost() behavior, making the system flexible and easy to expand.

 ```java
 private double calculateOrderTotal() {
     double orderTotal = 0;